floweredscarf/su25/policies/index.md

 ### Official Staff Emails

-The main staff email that you might interact with throughout the semester is- [**cs61bl@berkeley.edu**](mailto:cs61bl@berkeley.edu).
+The main staff email that you might interact with throughout the semester is [**cs61bl@berkeley.edu**](mailto:cs61bl@berkeley.edu).
 Emailing to this address will send a message to the course staff (instructors and the head/admin TAs).
 You can use it for correspondence that you don't want to seen on our class forum.
 If you send a question that is of general interest, we may post the response on Ed (we will keep personal information out of it, of course).
 In general, you should expect a response within a few days.
 Only people who have the "CS61BL@" tag on the staff page will have access to this email.

 {: .warning}
 If you have any problems that require an exception to course policy (e.g. medical emergencies or sudden necessary travel that result in extended absences), please contact [cs61bl@berkeley.edu](mailto:cs61bl@berkeley.edu). **Please do not email the instructors or course staff for exceptions.**